arjun-kashyap/learningbot/lib/readme.txt

+Download stanford-english-corenlp-models-current.jar (or stanford-english-corenlp-2018-02-27-models.jar and remane it to stanford-english-corenlp-models-current.jar)
-Download x.jar and put it in this directory stanford-english-corenlp-2018-02-27-models.jar
+and place it in this directory.
+Not keeping it here due to github's 100MB file size limitation